pranoygn/ethereum_propertyasset_app/README.md

 This repository holds the setup and the deployment of a Property Asset Hash Storage smart contract into Ethereum.

+## Introduction

+Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference.

+### Ethereum has a few public test blockchains and one main blockchain.

+Testnet: There are a few test blockchains such as Ropsten, Rinkeby, Kovan.
+Think of these as a QA or a staging server, they are used for testing purposes only.
+All the Ether you use on these networks is fake.

+Mainnet (also called Homestead): This is the blockchain which the entire world transacts on for real.
+There is real value to the Ether you use on this network.

 ## Install geth and sync the blockchain
 Install geth - the client software used to download the blockchain and run the Ethereum node on your local machine.